wix-incubator/node-workshop/02-exercises/04-todomvc-server/README.md

    Each missing function has a comment describing exactly what to do.
    Once `npm test` succeeds, you're done.
    The missing code and tests are in:
-   * `server.js`: implementation of the ajax controllers needed by the client.
+   * `server.js`: implementation of the missing ajax controllers needed by the client.
-   * `test/db-component-spec.js`: implement the tests that
+   * `test/db-component-spec.js`: implement the missing tests.
-      check the ajax controllers.
-1. `$ npm test`.
-You will see some tests fail.
-   These are tests for the code you will write.
-Besides the same tests that were in exercise #2 (modified for persistence), you will also have to write the tests in
-   * `db-component-spec.js`: the tests that raise the app and check that the ajax controllers function properly.
 1. If you want to try the app, just do `npm start`, and navigate to http://localhost:3000/.
 Instead of `npm start`, you can also do `npm run start:watch` to enable "hot reloading" of server code.